instructlab/sdg/README.md

 ## Pipelines

-A pipeline describes a series of steps to execute in-order to generate data.
+A pipeline is a series of steps to execute in order to generate data.

-There are three default pipelines shipped in SDG.
-These are the `simple`, `full`, and `eval` pipelines.
+There are three default pipelines shipped in SDG: `simple`, `full`, and `eval`.
 Each pipeline requires specific hardware specifications

 ### Simple Pipeline

 The [simple pipeline](src/instructlab/sdg/pipelines/simple) is designed to be used with [quantized Merlinite](https://huggingface.co/instructlab/merlinite-7b-lab-GGUF) as the teacher model.
-It exists to enable basic data generation results on lower end consumer grade hardware, such as laptops and desktops with small or no discrete GPUs.
+It enables basic data generation results on low-end consumer grade hardware, such as laptops and desktops with small or no discrete GPUs.

 ### Full Pipeline

-The [full pipeline](src/instructlab/sdg/pipelines/full) is designed to be used with [Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) as the the teacher model, but has also been successfully tested with smaller models such as [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and even some quantized versions of the two above.
-This is the preferred data generation pipeline on higher end consumer grade hardware and on all enterprise hardware.
+The [full pipeline](src/instructlab/sdg/pipelines/full) is designed to be used with [Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) as the the teacher model, but has also been successfully tested with smaller models such as [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and even some quantized versions of the two teacher models.
+This is the preferred data generation pipeline on higher end consumer grade hardware and all enterprise hardware.

 ### Eval Pipeline